imshawan/imshawan/README.md

  # Hola! :wave:
-A small-town boy from Assam, India who is always fascinated by Tech & computers.
-I'm a self-learner who enjoys learning new technologies.
+I'm a small town boy from Assam, India.
+A Tech Enthusiastic & an aspiring technology leader.

  ## 💁 About me...
-* Currently I'm focused on React Native & Realm for Mobile App Development
+> In the realm of growing technologies, I think tech-stack is never a bottleneck until you grasp its essence from the very fundamentals.

+* In the world of rote memorization, helping people to discover tech.
+* Building systems that can scale.
-* Interested in Data Science, AI, and ML
+* Interested in AI and NLP.
 * I'm open to collaborating on projects :open_hands:
 * <a href="https://www.imshawan.dev/" target="_blank">View Portfolio</a> or reach me at <a href="mailto:hello@imshawan.dev">hello@imshawan.dev</a>
 * You can Find me on: